auscode/C---Bootcamp-Hitesh-Chaudhary/README.md

 # Loops
     ### iterations
-    while , do while, for, for (range base loop),
+    while , do while, for, for (range base loop)

+# floats
+    float, double, long double
+    * take caution while using that *

+# Exceptions
+    try ,catch ,finally